echeran/smile-of-murugan/webbook/chapter04.md

 [^patirrupattu]: The arrangement into tens is found also in *Patiṟṟuppattu* "Ten Tens", and the traditions of tens continues all through the history of Tamil literature in the *Tirukkuṟaḷ*, in the *bhakti* poetry, etc.; it may be of Sanskritic origin, cf. the *śataka* arrangement.
-The tens in *Ainkuṟunūṟu* are named after the word or line repeated in each of the ten verses; such poems with recurring lines and phrases show the underlying bardic tradition.
+The tens in *Aiṅkuṟunūṟu* are named after the word or line repeated in each of the ten verses; such poems with recurring lines and phrases show the underlying bardic tradition.